Prague pneumatic post

 Prague pneumatic post (Czech: Pražská potrubní pošta) is the world's last preserved municipal pneumatic post system.
 It is an underground system of metal tubes under the wider centre of Prague, totaling about 55 km (34 miles) in length.
 The system started service in 1889 and remained in use by the government, banks and the media until it was rendered inoperative by the August 2002 European floods.

 Sold on by former owner Telefónica O2 Czech Republic after some limited attempts to make repairs, the system now belongs to businessman Zdeněk Dražil, who has announced plans to repair and reopen it as a working tourist attraction.
-As of 2012, however, it remains closed.
+As of 2017, however, it remains closed.

 History

-Prague pneumatic post entered public service on 4 March 1889.
-The first lane had been constructed as early as 1887, but at first it only served internal purposes.
-It ran from the main post office in Jindřišská street (next to Wenceslas Square) to the post bureau at Malé náměstí (next to Old Town Square) in Old Town.
+The Prague pneumatic post system entered public service on 4 March 1889.
+The first lane was constructed as early as 1887, but was used only for internal postal business at first.
+It ran from the main post office on Jindřišská street (next to Wenceslas Square) to the post bureau at Malé náměstí (next to Old Town Square) in Old Town.
 (This bureau was situated in a corner house with Linhartská street, belonging to the V. J. Rott company, next to a house that is called 'U Rotta' today.)
 The first lane was later extended as far as Prague Castle, making it over 5 km long.
 Prague was the fifth city in the world to receive a pneumatic post system after London, Vienna, Berlin, and Paris, which was considered a major achievement for Prague.

 The system was initially employed mainly for sending telegrams.
-Only three stations had been connected between the main Prague post office and the telegraph office as of 1901.
+In 1901 there were only three stations between the main Prague post office and the telegraph office.

-The system was established for those desiring to send a document quickly.
-The document would be taken to the post office and rolled up into a metal capsule.
-The clerk would then drop the metal capsule down a hatch leading to a predestined location.
+The system was established for express delivery of documents.
+A given document would be taken to the post office, rolled up into a metal capsule and dropped down a hatch leading to a selected location.
 After the clerk pressed a button, the capsule would be moved by compressed air along a network of tubes beneath the pavement.

-The main growth of the network dates to the economically prosperous era of 1927–1932.
-In those years, new lanes were constructed and tens of thousands of capsules transported per month.
+The network experienced its greatest growth in the years of economic prosperity between 1927 and 1932.
+In those years, new lanes were constructed and tens of thousands of capsules were transported every month.
 During the Prague Uprising, the pneumatic post played a role in supplying the besieged building of the Czech radio.

-In the late 1990s, the system was used by over 20 subscribers and operating at a loss, so kept rather for prestigious reasons.
-Traffic weakened gradually and the 2002 floods seriously damaged it, flooding 5 of the 11 underground engine rooms.
+In the late 1990s, the system was used by more than 20 subscribers and was operating at a loss, remaining in operation as a prestige project rather than as a business.
+Traffic gradually declined and the system was seriously damaged by floods in 2002, submerging 5 of 11 underground engine rooms.